TenToTenToTen/GhostReplay_Docs/_docs/Getting Started/phone.md

 ---
-title: Phone
+title: 1234
-category: Contact Syncing
+category: How To Use
 order: 2
 ---